hexo-ai/chat-langchain/README.md

 export LANGCHAIN_API_KEY=
 export LANGCHAIN_PROJECT=
 ```
-1. Run `python ingest.py` to ingest LangChain docs data into the Weaviate vectorstore (only needs to be done once).
+1. Run `make ingest` to ingest LangChain docs data into the Weaviate vectorstore (only needs to be done once).
    1. You can use other [Document Loaders](https://langchain.readthedocs.io/en/latest/modules/document_loaders.html) to load your own data into the vectorstore.
-1. Start the Python backend with `poetry run make start`.
+1. Start the Python backend with `make start`.
 1. Install frontend dependencies by running `cd chat-langchain`, then `yarn`.
 1. Run the frontend with `yarn dev` for frontend.
 1. Open [localhost:3000](http://localhost:3000) in your browser.